bor0/gidti/manuscript/chapter5.md

 I> ### Definition 8
 I>
-I> The size of a tree is defined as the number of nodes.
+I> The size of a tree is defined as the sum of the levels of all nodes.

 We will now implement `size_tree` which is supposed to return the total count of all nodes contained in a tree: